Crux Installation Instructions

 • Unpack and install the files

-The file you downloaded should be named something like crux-x.xx-XXXX-GNU-Linux.zip where x.xx is replaced with the most current release version and XXXX is either i686 or x86_64.
-Move this file to a convenient location and unpack the file with this command:
+The file you downloaded should be named something like crux-x.xx.Linux.x86_64 where x.xx is replaced with the current release version Move this file to a convenient location and unpack the file with this command:

 Building Crux From Source on Linux